Feminism in Norway: Violence against women

+According to the 2023 UNODC Global Study on Homicide, in 2021, Norway was one of only seven countries in the world where women were more likely to be homicide victims than men (at a global level only 19% of homicide victims were women).

 Conclusion

 In the 1990s, feminism experienced some stagnation in Norway after more than twenty years of reform.

 Despite all the advances with egalitarian measures, wages are not always equal.
 The number of battered women is difficult to decrease, and finally the maternity benefit remains low.

 Today, feminism is taking new forms.
 The associations and movements that grew out of the first and second wave of Norwegian feminism are adapting to these new structures, which are sometimes informal.